carissaweis/DissertationRShinyApp/README.md

 # DissertationRShinyApp

 This folder contains all of the code, and source data/files necessary to launch the RShiny app found here: https://carissa-weis.shinyapps.io/cw_dissertation_shinyapp/

+app.R contains the UI and Server details for the app.